How to choose a color theme and how to match the current trends for your house

 Pick a Color, Any Color

 If only choosing a color palette for your interiors was that easy.
 Well, actually, it is!
 Our palette-perfecting tips explain the color rules that designers follow and make it a snap to put them to work in your home.
+Select the best trends for your house from our variety of designs.

 Choose a Color Scheme From the Largest Pattern in the Space